Overview

 Getting Started in Criminal Justice

-Choosing a major in Criminal Justice might feel like a big decision – and maybe even a bit overwhelming.
+Choosing a major in Criminal Justice can feel like a big decision – and maybe even a bit overwhelming.
 Careers in the justice field require a strong combination of academic knowledge and real-world application.
 At EVC, we provide the academic foundation and support you need to confidently begin your path in Criminal Justice.

 If your goal is to work for a federal agency such as the Federal Bureau of Investigations (FBI) or Drug Enforcement Agency (DEA), a four-year degree is required.
-If you aim to work in a state or local agency, such as the California Highway Patrol (CHP), San Jose Police Department (SJPD) or Santa Clara Sherrif’s Office (SCSO), an associate’s degree is required.
-If you’re interested in probation, the court system, or corrections, an associate degree is typically required, with many positions requiring a bachelor’s degree.
+If you aim to work in a state or local agency, such as the California Highway Patrol (CHP), San Jose Police Department (SJPD) or Santa Clara Sheriff’s Office (SCSO), an associate’s degree is required.
+If you’re interested in probation, the court system, or corrections, an associate degree is typically required with many positions requiring a bachelor’s degree.

 I Want to Work in a Criminal Justice Field